 How long does a SALT session last?

 SALT serve for a little over 4 weeks, or two camper sessions.
 These sessions are roughly the month of June (camper sessions 1,2) and the month of July (camper sessions 3,4).
 SALT participants come in 3-4 days before the session starts for training.
 The SALT group will stay together during the break between their 2-week sessions and will not need to be picked up.

 What are the primary SALT responsibilities?

-SALT will serve Camp in a variety of ways including responsibilities in the dining hall, assisting during skills and campwide activities, and helping during free time.
+SALT will be trained and have the opportunity to serve Camp in a variety of ways including responsibilities in the dining hall, assisting during skills and campwide activities, and helping during free time.
 Additionally, SALT participants are assigned to a camper cabin, where they will learn some of the responsibilities of being a counselor, build relationships with campers, and get a chance to lead a devotion.

 When will I know if I've been accepted into SALT?

 The application and interview process takes place in the fall and our goal is to inform all applicants of their status by Christmas.
 This isn't a guarantee and every year is a little different, but that's our general timeline.
 SALT is not a first-come first-serve process.
 We take time to interview ALL applicants before deciding on and informing everyone at the same time.